ovh/docs/pages/platform/kubernetes-k8s/backup-and-restore-cluster-namespace-and-applications-with-trilio/guide.en-us.md

 ## Step 1 - Installing TrilioVault for Kubernetes

-In this step, you will learn how to deploy `TrilioVault` for `OVH Managed Kubernetes Cluster`, and manage `TVK` installations via `Helm`.
+In this step, you will learn how to deploy `TrilioVault for Kubernetes` for `OVH Managed Kubernetes Cluster`, and manage `TVK` installations via `Helm`.
 Backups data will be stored in the `OVH Object Storage` bucket created earlier in the [Prerequisites](#prerequisites) section.

-`TrilioVault` application can be installed as below:
+`TrilioVault for Kubernetes` consists of TVK Operator and TVM application.

-- The `TrilioVault Operator` (installable via `Helm`).
-You define a `TrilioVaultManager` CRD, which tells `TrilioVault` operator how to handle the `installation`, `post-configuration` steps, and future `upgrades` of the `Trilio` application components.
+- The `TrilioVault Operator` (installable via `Helm`) which also install the `TrilioVaultManager` CRD and creates and `tvm` custom resource.
+TVK Operator handles the `installation`, `post-configuration` steps, and future `upgrades` of the `Trilio` application components.
-- The `TrilioVault Manager` via the [k8s-triliovault] yaml definition (https://docs.trilio.io/kubernetes/use-triliovault/installing-triliovault#upstream-kubernetes)

 ### Installing TrilioVault Operator and Manager Using Helm